What Size Display Case Do You Need for Your Retail Store?

-For most retail stores, a display case between 36 to 48 inches wide, 18 to 24 inches deep, and 36 inches high works best.
-But the right size really depends on three things—your products, your floor space, and your customers.
+For most general retail stores, a case 36–48 inches wide, 18–24 inches deep, and 36 inches high works as a solid standard.
+But the perfect size for your store depends on three key factors: your products, your available floor space, and your customers’ experience.

 Grab a tape measure.
 Walk your store floor.